zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-directory.md

 Once a customer - finds a service, to which they want to subscribe - they can request access to the service (e.g provider workflow) from the zekt management tool.
 Within the same tool, the zekt provider owning the service - will get alerted, that a request has been sent to them where they can then either approve - or deny the request.
 As soon, as the consumers request has been approved by the provider - zekt will start brokering the events coming from the provider to the approved consumer(s).

-###### NOTE: A provider does not have to publish their workflow to a global audience using Zekt directory while still being able to collaborate with other teams.
+###### NOTE: In the future - a provider does not have to publish their workflow to a global audience using Zekt directory while still being able to collaborate with other teams.

 ### Service description(s)